sarahciston/codingcare/posts/guide.md

 Belonging is hard.
 Community is hard work.
 Real community comes from solidarity across difference, not requests to assimilate.
 It is is about mutual interrelation and inter-reliance, not extraction.

 >"The idea of it has always been to create a space where you don't have to know everything.
 And it's not like class where you come and everyone's working towards one point, and how good you are is defined by how well you know the technology, how well you can do something.
 Because the club is inherently multidisciplinary, so people will have different strengths, a different background."
->>-Katherine Yang, she/her, BA Media Arts + Practice, Minor Linguistics, Minor Computer Science
+>>-Katherine Yang, she/her, BA Media Arts + Practice, Minor Linguistics, Minor Computer Science, USC

 We strike a balance that is neither the top-down hierarchy of a classroom nor the chaos of a "hierarchy-less" blob.
 We acknowledge the power dynamics at play and actively address them, working to help folks feel welcoming in community.